-I sourced this from Steve Blanks great website.
-I thought it relevant and compelling for any Service Business with Customers (that would be everyone except startups) because instead of holing in up in your apartment like a entrepreneur, organisations display similar behaviours.
+I sourced this from Steve Blank's great website.
+I thought it relevant and compelling for any Service Business with Customers (that would be everyone except startups) because instead of holing it up in your apartment like an entrepreneur, organisations display similar behaviours.
 They write marketing plans, spend advertising money and all the time with expensive segmentation studies under their arms, they seek to connect with their most important customers.

 Why is this?
 Because humans are complex and most people structuring the interactions with their customers live nothing like them.
 They earn more, live in different suburbs, are probably more educated and make too many assumptions about how easy or simple their service is.